Interviewing The Application Process

 Panel Guest 3: “But let’s say you forgot your photos at home, or they are too small for the kids to see in a classroom of 35+ students.”

 You: “Well, even if I don’t have pictures, I am OK at drawing.
-I will ask the JTE for some chalk and I will draw pictures to explain where I am from and have the JTE help me.”
+I will draw pictures on the chalkboard to explain where I am from and have the JTE help me.”

 Can you see the flexibility, adaptability, and dependability?
 You’re showing your willingness to do anything to talk to the students about yourself.
 Nothing can stop you, not even all these bizarre scenarios.